 Austin, TX 78712-1704

 Rachel also has interests in technology, manufacturing, and public policy.
-She is co-editor of a forthcoming volume, Production in the Innovation Economy (MIT Press 2014, with Richard M. Locke), which resulted from MIT's interdisciplinary project on innovation and production.
+She is co-editor of Production in the Innovation Economy (MIT Press 2014, with Richard M. Locke), which resulted from MIT's interdisciplinary project on innovation and production.

 Rachel received her Ph.D. from the Massachusetts Institute of Technology.
 She holds a M.Sc. with Distinction in European Political Economy: Transition from the London School of Economics.
 She is a graduate of the Honors College at the University of Arizona and holds a B.A. in Economics, a B.A. in English with Honors, and a B.A. in Interdisciplinary Studies (Russian and Slavic Studies, German Studies, and Political Science).
 Rachel has experience living and working in London; Irkutsk, Russia; and elsewhere in Central and Eastern Europe.